NithinKonda/texter/README.md

-# TextEditor - A Rust-Based Text Editor
+# Texter - A Rust-Based Text Editor

 **Texter** is a lightweight text editor built from the ground up using Rust!
 This project explores the core functionalities of text editing, stripping away the bells and whistles to focus on the fundamentals.